 Business name registrations set to change

-Written on the 12th of April 2012 by Macmillans Waller Fry - Accountants
+Written on the 12 April 2012 by Macmillans Waller Fry - Accountants

 Until now, business name registration has been handled by state-based agencies (e.g. Fair Trading in NSW or Consumer Affairs in Victoria).